-Holdfast Moneymakers: Over the years, we’ve tried nearly every camera strap configuration and these are the best so far.
+Holdfast Moneymakers: Over the years, we’ve tried nearly every strap configuration and these are the best camera straps so far.
 They keep the cameras in a handy spot and keep the weight on our shoulders and not across our necks.
 Plus they make us look like gangsters which is a bonus.

 Cable release: For the night photos.

 Polarizing filters: We’ll sometimes use these to reduce glare on water, or bring out more separation between the sky and clouds.
 This typical tool for landscape photographers and they’re easy to pack so we just keep them on hand.

 Eneloop Pro rechargeable AAs: Rechargeables save us so much money each year and are hopefully better in the long run for the environment.